 Mutagens: Definition, Types, Examples, Process

-Concerning physical agents, Muller, for example, noted the effect of X-rays resulting in a genetic mutation of fruit flies.
+Concerning physical agents, X-rays result in a genetic mutation of fruit flies.
 Later on, investigations showed that chemical agents such as mustard gas and a range of dyes could bring about mutations; thus, chemical mutagens were also discovered.
 This kind of investigation not only enriched the knowledge of gene action but also provided the basis for studying the effects of mutagens on health, evolution and cancer.

 Mutagens can be classified as: